To understand the impact a proposal is likely to have on Salford's historic environment, the following three steps should be followed:

 An assessment of significance should demonstrate a full understanding of the fabric and evolution of an asset, as well as an understanding of the heritage values attributed to it.
 This may be value that derives from its:

-English Heritage's publication conservation principles, policy and guidance provides more information on understanding heritage values and assessing heritage significance.
+Historic England's publication conservation principles, policy and guidance provides more information on understanding heritage values and assessing heritage significance.

 In a lot of cases the assessment of the significance of a heritage asset is likely to need specialist advice in addition to the information provided by the historic environment record, and that contained in list entries.